 SFCC welcomes international students and recognizes the value they add to the learning environment.
 This policy applies to international students seeking admission to the College on an F-1 student visa.

-C. Nonimmigrant (defined by the Immigration and Nationality Act as an alien) is a citizen of another country (and not a U.S. citizen) who is residing in the United States on either a temporary or a permanent basis.
-Nonimmigrants may be in this country legally (i.e., with official documentation of legal authorization to reside here) or illegally (i.e., without official documentation of legal authorization to reside here).
+Is citizen of another country and not a U.S. citizen, defined by the Immigration and Nationality Act as an alien, who is residing in the United States on either a temporary or a permanent basis.
+Nonimmigrants may be in this country legally, i.e., with official documentation of legal authorization to reside here; or illegally, i.e., without official documentation of legal authorization to reside here.

 - Students seeking F-1 admission to SFCC must complete the International Student Admissions form, meet eligibility requirements, and provide all accompanying documentation to the international student admissions representative by the appropriate deadlines.

 - The programs of study may have some restrictions based on United States Citizenship and Immigration Services regulations (www.uscis.gov).